curvednebula/go-rust-perf-tests/README.md

 **4: Pool of CPU workers**

 Instead of creating new gorotine every time, we can create a pool of goroutines and reuse them for multiple tasks.
 This can potentially remove overhead of creating and destroying 100'000 goroutines.
 While in reality this only gave a small performance gain.
-Barely noticable.
 So goroutines are indeed low-overhead primitives.

 ## Instant burst vs continuous flow of requests